 There's a new property on NSWindow called toolbarStyle, which controls these new looks.

 First is a unified style, which is the new standard look of toolbars.

 This style emphasizes the controls in the toolbar.

 See how they're larger and the icons are bold.

-It also supports a new inline title, which is placed at the leading edge of the toolbar next to the sidebar.
+It also supports the new inline title, which is placed at the leading edge of the toolbar, next to the sidebar.

 As this is the new standard look of the toolbar, it's a good choice for most windows that don't meet requirements from the other styles.

-A variation of the unified style is a unified compact style.
+A variation of the unified style is the unified compact style.

-This is the look that's been used in the past if your window is configured to hide the window's title.
+This is the look that's been used in the past if your window was configured to hide the window's title.